Our awards ceremony June 24 was a success. Click here to read the story The Facts published about us.

 One of this group’s current projects is to build a replica of Fort Velasco at Surfside Beach (formerly called “Velasco”).
 The original site was near the present location of Surfside Beach Village Hall on Monument Drive.

 The Brazoria Historical Militia will establish an 1830s encampment and cannon training school with a historical demonstration at Jetty Park at Surfside Beach as a celebration of Texas Navy Day (annually designated as the third Saturday in September).
-There will be historical speakers, booths set up by historical groups, demonstrations, and a cannon night firing exercise.
+We shall host historical speakers, booths that historical groups will sponsor, demonstrations, and a cannon night firing exercise.
 This year, this event will occur on September 19.

 In connection with this event, the Old Velasco/Surfside Beach Historical Committee has arranged for space for a few vendors at Village Hall (adjacent to Jetty Park) and will also be giving tours of the Old Velasco Surfside Beach Museum located in Village Hall.
 The two locations are within walking distance, but free shuttle service will be provided.